 “I’m excited for people to just come out and be in community with each other at a safe distance and be able to see live art,” she says.
 “All sharing the same experience is such an important part of our humanity.”

-If you go: Winterland will be running in January 2021; $60 (price includes complimentary appetizers and beverages); find tickets and more information on updated showtimes and location online.
+If you go: Winterland runs January 21 through February 7; $60 (price includes complimentary appetizers and beverages); find tickets and more information on updated showtimes and location online.